External Fiscal Registrars

 FAQ

-1. Why an external FCR is not available on the list of devices?
+1. Why does the external cash register not appear in the list of models?

 [2019-04-05 14:58:52,546] DEBUG [48] — Plugin “CashRegisterPluginFolderName” connected.